If you watch the wine and sommelier documentaries and movies on this list, you’ll know more than 90% of the population.

 Amy Poehler’s directorial debut follows a group of middle-aged women on a wine tasting tour in California.
 It’s a comedy, obviously, and involves a very sinister tarot card reading.
 Which always makes for good intrigue.
 If you’re a fan of Poehler and Tina Fey, then this one’s for you.

 Above, you’ll find a sommelier movie here and a sommelier documentary there.
 But these movies cover a broad range of topics and are for any wine enthusiast.
 From comedy and drama to history and journalism, wine looms large.

-Watching these films will increase your understanding of the technical aspects of wine, the wine industry, the wine profession, and how wine is emotionally embedded in our cultures.
+Watching these films will increase your understanding of the technical aspects of wine, knowledge of restaurant terms, the wine industry, the wine profession, and how wine is emotionally embedded in our cultures.
 Consider it preparation for your sommelier classes or when you want to become a wine negociant.
 Open a bottle, press play, and enjoy the ride.